wehrliaa/mbaacc-replay-organizer/README.md

 # MBAACC Replay Organizer

 A simple script that gives your MBAACC replays more descriptive names.
-Versions in Python 3 and Perl are available.

 Turns this...